joeybaker/remapify/README.md

 The arguments are the same as above.

 ## Tests
 All tests are mocha.
 You can run them with either `npm test` or `mocha test`.
+For developing, the tests can be run on file change with `npm run tdd`

 ## Development

 * Git hooks are installed to make sure nothing goes to wacky.
 * TDD with `npm run tdd`
 * Release with `npm run release`
-* Testing runs jscs and jshint.
+* Testing runs eslint.
 You can manually run with `npm run lint`

 ## Changelog
 See `CHANGELOG.md`